Java Embedding Plugin Readme (12/2006)

 I) What is the Java Embedding Plugin?

-The Java Embedding Plugin is a utility that allows other web browsers than Apple's Safari to use the most recent versions of Java on Mac OS X (Java 1.4.X on OS X 10.2.8 through 10.4.X, and Java 1.5.0 (aka J2SE 5.0) and Java SE 6 on OS X 10.4.X).
-When used together with an updated version of Mozilla's MRJ Plugin Carbon (included in this distribution), the Java Embedding Plugin's functionality is currently available to recent versions of Mozilla, Firefox and Camino.
-But in principle any web browser could use one of the Java Embedding Plugin's two APIs to add support for Java 1.4.X and (where available) 1.5/5.0 and 6.
+The Java Embedding Plugin is a utility that allows other web browsers than Apple's Safari to use the most recent versions of Java on Mac OS X. When used together with an updated version of Mozilla's MRJ Plugin Carbon (included in this distribution), the Java Embedding Plugin's functionality is available to current releases of Firefox, Seamonkey and Camino -- and is in fact bundled with them.
+But in principle any web browser could use the Java Embedding Plugin to add support for Java 1.4.2, J2SE 5.0 and (where available) Java SE 6.

 II) Requirements

-III) Installing and Uninstalling the Binaries
+III) Installing the Binaries

 IV) How Does the Java Embedding Plugin Work?